mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

     }

 It is important to note that the `params.value` field currently expects a string.
-If you have a more complicated JSON object that you wish to compare against stored in your entity property then you will need to convert your json into a string that you compare for equality.
-To give you an example, if the true json boolean was actually the json string "special" then you should write the condition like so:
+If you have a more complicated JSON object that you wish to compare against the stored data in your entity property then you will need to convert your JSON into a string that you compare for equality.
+To give you an example, if the true JSON boolean was actually the JSON string "special" then you should write the condition like so:

     {